 On loan School Devices

 We know providing a device is not always easy for every family so as a School, we will continue to provide some ‘loaners’ for daily use.
-These are Chromebooks/Laptops which students can borrow from the Library at the start of the day, to be returned at the end of the day.
+These are Chromebooks/Laptops which students can borrow from the Library from 8.30 – 8.45 am, and lunchtime each school day.
+These must be returned at the end of the day.
 This ideally would only be an interim measure to give families time to purchase their own devices.
 As you will appreciate, demand often exceeds our supply.
 But we try to do our best for the students.